 What is it and why should I do it?

 Visual Communication Design is a self-directed folio subject in Unit 3&4 that can lead to many different study and career pathways for students that study it.
-If you are interested in pathways such as; advertising, animation, architecture, cartography, cartooning, costume design, education, fashion design, film making, fine art, furniture design, game design, graphic design, illustration, industrial design, interior design, landscape design, multimedia, publishing, product design, set design, signwriting, textile design, visual merchandising and web design you should consider Visual Communication Design as your folio can assist you to gain entry to these tertiary courses.
+If you are interested in pathways such as: communication or graphic design, art directing, interface and web design, illustration, advertising, animation or visual effects, industrial design, product design, furniture design, jewellery design, textile design, fashion, architecture, landscape architecture, urban design, interior design, set and event design, exhibition design, game design, concept art, visual merchandise, or interaction and user-experience (UX) design, you should consider Visual Communication Design as your folio can assist you to gain entry to these tertiary courses.

 How much homework/study will I have?

 All Unit 3 and 4 subjects require 3-5 hours of study per week.
 In VCD your homework will involve completing design and research related activities that are not finished in class.
-It will also involve a significant amount of SAC and SAT related work where you respond to a design brief utilising the structure of the design process.
+It will also involve a significant amount of school assessed coursework (SAC) and school assessed task work (SAT) related work where you respond to a design brief utilising the structure of the design process.
 Design analyses and reports are also included in your homework.

 What contributes to my study score?